ben-clayton/Vulkan-Utility-Libraries/docs/layer_configuration.md

 Configuring layers means multiple tasks: Enabling layers; Ordering layers; Configuring the layers capabilities.
 These three aspects are described with each method to configure layers.

+**Guideline: Settings which are unknown by the layer will be ignored independently of the method.
+It's the reponsability of the layer developer to ensure backward compatibility with previous versions of the layer.
+This is to ensure the list of layer settings remain stable across versions and that the responsability of handling layer backward compatibility doesn't fall on Vulkan application developers as this could quickly become untrackable.**.

 ## Configuring Vulkan Layers using *Vulkan Configurator*

 Developers can configure layers through a graphical user interface. *Vulkan Configurator* allows full user control of Vulkan layers, including enabling or disabling specific layers, controlling layer order, changing layer settings, etc.